dbertsch5546/CamaroDashboardV2App/README.md

 ## LUA Alarm Engine

-At the core of the dashboard's monitoring capabilities is a sophisticated LUA-based alarm engine that allows for highly customizable sensor monitoring and alert generation.
+At the core of the dashboard's monitoring capabilities is a LUA-based alarm engine that allows for highly customizable sensor monitoring and alert generation.

 ### How It Works